pytest-dev/pytest-testinfra/README.rst

 =====

-With Testinfra you can write unit tests in Python to test *actual state* of your servers configured by managements tools like Salt_, Ansible_, Puppet_, Chef_ and so on.
+With Testinfra you can write unit tests in Python to test *actual state* of your servers configured by management tools like Salt_, Ansible_, Puppet_, Chef_ and so on.

 Testinfra aims to be a Serverspec_ equivalent in python and is written as